Hidetaka Miyazaki: Awards and honors

 Miyazaki was awarded the Lifetime Achievement Award at the 2018 Golden Joystick Awards.
 The award was presented to him by Ian Livingstone and Steve Jackson, two of his inspirations.
 In 2022, he was the recipient of the Special Award at the CEDEC Awards and the Minister of Economy, Trade, and Industry Award at the Japan Game Awards.
 In 2023, Time listed Miyazaki as one of the 100 Most Influential People of the year, making him the second game developer to be featured on the list after Shigeru Miyamoto in 2007.

 Personal life

 Miyazaki disclosed in 2019 that he recently had a son.
-In 2024, he revealed that he also had a daughter.
+In 2024, he revealed that he had a daughter.